The difference between normal aging and something more

 Memory isn't the only place these changes appear.
 You might notice shifts in how your parents handle everyday tasks.
 Your mother, who has always managed the household finances, starts making mistakes.
 Bills don't get paid on time.
 Bank statements pile up unopened.
 When you ask about money, she seems overwhelmed or confused.
 Your father, who loved to cook, stops going into the kitchen.
 The meals become simpler.
 Eventually, you realize he's not cooking because he's forgotten how to use the stove, or he's afraid he'll make a mistake.
 These aren't lapses in memory exactly, though memory might be involved.
 They're changes in the ability to manage familiar, routine tasks.

 Changes in physical movement and coordination can also signal something beyond normal aging.
 It's one thing if your parent moves a little slower and needs to use the rail going up stairs.
 It's another if they're suddenly unsteady in ways that surprise you, if they're bumping into things or losing their balance in the middle of a conversation, if they're tripping over nothing.
 It's different still if they're falling, actually falling, not just stumbling once.
+The CDC reports that 3 million older adults are treated in emergency departments for fall injuries each year, and sudden changes in balance or gait are among the most reliable indicators that something neurological or medical needs investigation.

 How to Tell the Difference

-The key to understanding what you're seeing is context.
+Pattern, pace, and impact on daily life are the three things that separate normal aging from something more.
 One forgotten word isn't a sign.
 One missed bill isn't a pattern.
 One day of feeling tired doesn't mean something is wrong.
 But when you put these observations together, when you notice that they're happening repeatedly and in ways that affect your parent's life, that's when you pay attention.

 Patterns matter more than single incidents.
 If your mother forgets the same thing once, it's nothing.
 If she forgets it four times a week, that matters.
 If your father leaves the stove on once, it might be absent-mindedness.
 If he's left it on multiple times, and once nearly caused a fire, that's a pattern you can't ignore.
 Patterns show you that this isn't random forgetfulness on a stressful day.
 This is something happening consistently, something that's getting in the way of how your parent lives.